Backpacking in Wyoming's Wind River Range. Photo by Jamie Taylor.

 - I gained some tools and perspective to help adapt my military style leadership to the civilian side of things.

 I also had the time and space to think about my future in outdoor education and life in general.
-NOLS rekindled my interest in natural science and made me realize what a tremendous resource the GI Bill is (which paid for my course).
+NOLS rekindled my interest in natural science and made me realize what a tremendous resource the GI Bill is (it paid for my course).

 I've got a plan in place moving forward to continue my education in the sciences while looking for opportunities to support outdoor education, conservation, and community.
 With all my travels thus far, I've come to understand that staying in West Virginia is important to me; after all, I am the guy with “montani semper liberi” tattooed on my arm.
 So I'm thinking WVU in 2016!

+Matt Kearns took an Outdoor Educator Semester in 2015.
 Since he got home from his course, Matt has been spending time with family, turkey hunting, and preparing for a big summer road trip to accomplish his goal of visiting all 50 states.